davibelo/FullStackWebDevDjangoHTMX/notes/createDjangoNotes.md

 After this, to login on admin panel, use email, username will not work

 - Customize user views on admin panel, on admin.py

+## Using translation on django

+- Add gettext package install on docker

+        RUN apt update
+        RUN apt install gettext -y

+- Create a folder on root of django project called locale

+- On settings.py change LANGUAGE_CODE to the desired language:

+        LANGUAGE_CODE = "pt-br"

+- Add on settings.py locale folder path:

+        LOCALE_PATHS = [BASE_DIR / "locale"]

+- Use gettext_lazy method and verbose_name argument to set the text to be translated automatically

+        from django.utils.translation import gettext_lazy as _

+        class Article(models.Model):
+            class Meta:
+                verbose_name = _("article")
+                verbose_name_plural = _("articles")

+            title = models.CharField(verbose_name=_("title"), max_length=100)

+- Test related migrations

+        docker exec djangoproj poetry run python manage.py makemigrations docker exec djangoproj poetry run python manage.py migrate

+- Rebuild the docker image and run the container again

+- Generate translation files, with:

+        docker exec djangoproj poetry run python manage.py makemessages --local=pt_BR

+    OBS: Diferences between settings.py and makemessage command:

+    Django uses language codes in lowercase for the LANGUAGE_CODE setting, following ISO 639-1 standards (e.g., en-us, pt-br).
+    Translation directories and makemessages:

+    The makemessages command and the filesystem use locale codes with uppercase for the region part (e.g., pt_BR, en_US), following POSIX locale standards.

+- Go to generated .po file and write the translations inside corresponding msgstr strings:

+        msgid "title"
+        msgstr "título"

+- Compile .po translation files, with:

+        docker exec djangoproj poetry run python manage.py compilemessages

+    A .po binary file will be generated on locale folder

+- Restart the docker container

+OBS: there are more necessary things to translate to the website be completely translated, but example above is enough to understand the basics

+##